Organization: University of Rochester Medical Center

 The social worker's professional performance is supervised by a Social Work Division supervisor who is licensed by the State of New York (LCSW).

-- The social worker is accountable administratively and clinically to their social work supervisor (and through them to the Social Work Division Clinical Manager in Psychiatry) for provision of social work services, and adherence to Social Work policies, procedures, and standards of professional conduct.
-The social worker's job performance must conform to the expectations set forth in the position description.
+- The social worker is accountable clinically and administratively and to their social work supervisor (and through them to the Social Work Division Clinical Manager in Psychiatry) for provision of social work services, and adherence to Social Work policies, procedures, and standards of professional conduct.
+The senior social worker's job performance must conform to the expectations set forth in the position description.

-- The social worker is accountable to the Program and Medical Directors of the CPEP for providing professional social work services in accordance with the policies and standards established by the Program and the Department of Psychiatry.
+- The social worker is accountable to the ACT Team Leader for providing professional social work services in accordance with the policies and standards established by the Service and the Department of Psychiatry.

 The social worker who occupies this position must have a MSW from an accredited social work graduate program and a New York State social work license.
 This position also requires experience in at least two years’ experience working with the SPMI population or an equivalent combination of education and experience.
 Must possess a valid New York State Driver's license and a satisfactory driving record.